Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But… regarding Novavax..?

-It’s extremely likely they will keep their primary product on the shelves for now.
+I expect they will keep their primary product on the shelves for now.

-This also removes the risk from a pharmacist potentially not preparing the shot properly.
-So, it’s better for a few reasons.
+This also removes the risk of a pharmacist not preparing the shot correctly.

 It wasn’t a great system when only the unvaccinated were allowed it at initial rollout.